Key concepts and advice

 Fast charging

 Fast charging is rarely required for home charging.
-For daily use most EV owners routinely charge from ordinary 10A power points.
-Faster chargers may be required for longer trips away from home.
+For daily use many EV owners routinely charge from ordinary 10A power points but faster charging can be convenient to fit charging into narrower off-peak periods, for example.

-Where possible it is best to resist demands for fast charging from common property supply outlets because this could enable early adopters to take more than their fair share of available electrical capacity, inequitably restricting options for later adopters.
+Where possible it is best to resist demands for fast charging from common property supply outlets until the supply capacity has been assessed because this could enable early adopters to take more than their fair share of available electrical capacity, inequitably restricting options for later adopters.

 Staged development